-Having a quality pitch to your voice is a big plus, and frankly a must for getting your point across, selling your product, or moving up the ladder of your profession.
+Having a quality pitch to your voice is a big plus and frankly, a must for getting your point across, selling your product, or moving up the ladder of your profession.

-We’ve all experienced voices that are not aesthetically pleasing or lack authority, distracting from the message the speaker is trying to deliver.
+We’ve all experienced voices that are not aesthetically pleasing or lack authority, distracting from the message that the speaker is trying to deliver.
 The speaker comes off as not confident, unsure, and insecure.
 When the voice pitch doesn’t push forward the message, the message is in danger of being lost, not convincing, and not taken seriously.

 Even if you don’t think that you voice is a problem, or holding you back, and frankly and no one has complained—maybe they’re just being polite, you can always improve on its quality, give it a stronger and richer tone by speaking from your Optimal Voice.

 First, let’s talk about the difference between your Habitual Voice and an Optimal Voice:

 A Habitual Voice pitch is your routine and consistent tone of voice, which is automatic for speaking, but often is not your best vocal quality.

 An Optimal Voice is lower than the Habitual Voice and has a more commanding sound and richer tone.

 Most likely you have a substantial gap between your Habitual vocal pitch and your Optimal vocal pitch.
 It is likely that you find it easier and more comfortable when speaking in your habitual tone, most people do without thinking about it.
 However, Habitual pitch ranges produce a higher, thinner, and a nasal tone that makes you sound less confident, unsure of yourself.